digicademy/dsh/Documentation/Index.rst

 they add or edit data.
 The extension allows you to configure scheduled or manually triggered tasks that check custom patterns across tables and fields.
 QA information may also be collected in dashboards that help editors find and complete faulty data.
-QAD is compatible with, but not explicitly a part of, the Cultural Heritage Framework (CHF), a research software suite that helps you build web apps to produce and publish data in the humanities.
+DASH is compatible with, but not explicitly a part of, the Cultural Heritage Framework (CHF), a research software suite that helps you build web apps to produce and publish data in the humanities.